Lisp-Stat/documentation/content/en/docs/Tasks/array-operations.md

 - when the object has 0 dimensions, fill a column with the element
 - when the object has 1 dimension, use it as a column
 - when the object has 2 dimensions, use it as a matrix

+`copy-row-major-block` is a utility function in the `stacking` package that does what it suggests; it copies elements from one array to another.
+This function should be used to implement copying of contiguous row-major blocks of elements.

+### rows

+`stack-rows-copy` is the method used to implement the copying of objects in `stack-row*`, by copying the elements of `source` to `destination`, starting with the row index `start-row` in the latter.
+Elements are coerced to `element-type`.

+`stack-rows` and `stack-rows*` stack `objects` row-wise into an array of the given `element-type`, coercing if necessary.
+Always return a simple array of rank 2. `stack-rows` always returns an array with elements of type `T`, `stack-rows*` coerces elements to the specified type.

+### columns

+`stack-cols-copy` is a method used to implement the copying of objects in `stack-col*`, by copying the elements of `source` to `destination`, starting with the column index `start-col` in the latter.
+Elements are coerced to `element-type`.

+`stack-cols` and `stack-cols*` stack `objects` column-wise into an array of the given `element-type`, coercing if necessary.
+Always return a simple array of rank 2. `stack-cols` always returns an array with elements of type `T`, `stack-cols*` coerces elements to the specified type.

+### arbitrary

+`stack` and `stack*` stack array arguments along `axis`.  `element-type` determines the element-type of the result.

 ```lisp
 (defparameter *a1* #(0 1 2))